 The idea is to bring attention to each part of your body, then to focus your energy and breath there to let go of any tension you may or may not be holding there consciously.
 Start by bringing your attention to the parts of your body that are making contact with the ground (or chair, if you are seated).
 Then begin from the toes upwards, being sure to include ankles, knees, hips, reproductive organs, lungs, heart, parts of the face and the scalp.

 While 5 minutes isn’t really long enough for a full digital detox, you can definitely calm your mind by putting down your phone or stepping away from the computer for a few minutes.
 These devices tend to load our minds with more information than it is comfortable to process.

 Try to take a walk outside to get a glimpse of the horizon, or close your eyes for a few calming minutes to clear your head.
 Another way to reduce the impact of your phone or tablet on your calm state of mind is to reduce the brightness of your screen, especially at least an hour or so before bed.

-Yoga poses that work the digestive system all work on our ability to eliminate waste that we do not need.
+Yoga poses that work on the digestive system enable elimination of waste that we do not need.
 Sun salutations will get the digestive system moving, as will poses that require twists.
 Try seated twist pose (Ardha Matsyendrasana) as an example.

 Sit down with your legs outstretched in front of you.
 Cross your right foot over your left knee, and plant it on the outside of your left knee.
 Place your right hand at the base of your spine and press down so you sit up as straight as possible.
 Next, twist your torso around to the right, with the left elbow over the right thigh to get a deeper twist.
 Look over your right shoulder about a metre to the ground behind you.